jostaerk/Staerk_etal_EU_Zoos/README.md

 ## Staerk_etal_EU_Zoos
 The R code needed to replicate results from the article:

-Staerk et al. (2022): A decision framework to integrate in-situ and ex-situ management for species in the European Union, submitted to Conservation Science and Practice
+Staerk et al.: A decision framework to integrate in-situ and ex-situ management for species in the European Union, submitted to Conservation Science and Practice

 The folders contain: